 Click the following button.

-To that end, we have a great gallery showcasing a wide variety of small master bathrooms.
-Please keep in mind these are master bathrooms so some will seem large, but they're small relative to today's massive master bathrooms.
+To that end, we have a great gallery showcasing a wide variety of small primary bathrooms.
+Please keep in mind these are primary bathrooms so some will seem large, but they’re small relative to today’s massive primary bathrooms.

 If you’re looking for powder rooms, see below.

 Sure, powder rooms do vary in size, but for the most part they are small.

 Hence, we just have a powder rooms gallery which is synonymous with small bathrooms.